-The 2005 Tablas Creek Vineyard Vin de Paille Sacrérouge is Tablas Creek’s second bottling (and first since 2003) of this traditional Mediterranean technique for producing dessert wines.
+The 2006 Tablas Creek Vineyard Vin de Paille Sacrérouge is Tablas Creek’s third bottling of this non-traditional application (to red grapes) of an ancient Mediterranean technique for producing dessert wines.
 Ripe grape bunches are carefully laid down on straw-covered benches in our greenhouses, and allowed to dehydrate in the sun.
 When the grapes reach the desired concentration (usually in about 3 weeks) they are crushed by foot and fermented in small open-top fermenters using only native yeasts.
 When they reach their desired level of extraction, we press them and move the juice to oak barrels to continue fermenting until it reaches an alcohol level where the sweetness of the wine is in balance with its acids, tannins, and mineral characteristics.

 - Paso Robles